 Sylvia Fernández is an Assistant Professor with the Digital Technology Program at Washington State University.
 She has taught courses in English and Spanish about Digital Storytelling, Humanities Data, Mapping and Visualizations and Digital Humanities with a focus on Borderlands, Latinx, Latin American and Feminist Studies.
 Among her digital humanities scholarship, she has been part of the creators of transnational projects such as Borderlands Archives Cartography, Torn Apart/ Separados, United fronteras, and Huellas Incómodas.
 Her research interest are at the intersection of border literatures, cultures and languages, archive studies, geohumanities, intersectional feminist studies and global digital humanities.

 Grant is a Ph.D. candidate in English and Comparative Literature at the University of North Carolina at Chapel Hill, studying applications of ML/AI on tracing literary adaptations across the 18th and 19th century.
 He is also a Graduate Fellow of the Carolina Digital Humanities Initiative, Project Manager of the William Blake Archive, and is an Engineering Program Manager at NetApp where he uses NLP techniques to evaluate technical writing documentation.

 Nathan Kelber, Ph.D.
 (JSTOR Labs)

 William Mattingly, Ph.D.
 (Smithsonian Data Science Lab)

-Melanie Walsh is a Postdoctoral Associate and Visiting Lecturer in Information Science at Cornell University.
-She is the author of Introduction to Cultural Analytics & Python, an interactive programming textbook for the humanities and social sciences.
+Melanie Walsh is an Assistant Teaching Professor in the Information School at the University of Washington, where she teaches data science, data ethics, and digital humanities.
+Previously, she was a Postdoctoral Associate in Information Science at Cornell University.
+She received her PhD in English & American Literature from Washington University in St. Louis.
+She is the author of Introduction to Cultural Analytics and Python, a free online programming textbook for humanities and social science students.